muldjord/skyscraper/docs/IMPORT.md

 </game>

 ```
-Make sure any line matches *exactly* with the line in the recipe including white-space characters such as spaces and tabs!
-Otherwise Skyscraper won't recognize it.
+Make sure any line matches *exactly* with the line in the recipe **including white-space characters such as newlines charater, spaces and tabs!** Otherwise Skyscraper won't recognize it.

 #### Example 2
 Definitions file: `/home/USER/.skyscraper/import/definitions.dat`